spockthompson/Individual-Stroke-Probability---Machine-Learning-Model/README.md

 ## Methods
 - Cleaning of the original data
-- Appying different models on training data
+- Applying different models on training data
 - Evaluating scores
 - Final model creation and score